Vvkmnn/books/README.md

   By Drew Neil

 A series of exercises following [Practical Vim](https://pragprog.com/book/dnvim2/practical-vim-second-edition).
 Basically a group of arcane commands that let you take advantage of one of the most powerful (and occasionally tempermental) text editors ever designed.
 I personally prefer using it via its [VimR](http://vimr.org/) incarnation, and I highly recommend it for macOS users.
+To be honest, I still use [Atom](https://atom.io/) whenever I can get away with it, but a friend of mine recommended at least a functional knowledge of it, for terminal only / server-side environments.

 <br><br><br><br>